Symmetrical voice: Tagalog

 Tagalog has six voices: Actor Voice, Patient Voice, Locative Voice, Benefactive Voice, Instrument Voice, and Reason Voice.

 The locative voice suffix selects for location and goal subjects.
 (In the examples below, the goal subject and the benefactee subject are the same noun phrase.)

 The reason voice prefix can only be affixed to certain roots, the majority of which are for emotion verbs (e.g., galit "be angry", sindak "be shocked").
 However, verb roots such as matay "die", sakit "get sick", and iyak "cry" may also be marked with the reason voice prefix.

 The direct case morpheme, which marks subjects in Tagalog, is ang.
 The indirect case morpheme, ng /naŋ/, which is the conflation of the ergative and accusative cases seen in Proto-Malayo-Polynesian, marks non-subject agents and non-subject patients.

 Tondano

 Tondano has four voices: Actor Voice, Patient Voice, Locative Voice, and Circumstantial Voice.

 The circumstantial Voice selects for instrument, benefactee, and theme subjects.

 The subject is found in sentence-initial position, before the verb.

-Bornean
+North Bornean examples

-The data below come from Bornean languages, a geographic grouping under Malayo-Polynesian, mainly spoken on the island of Borneo, spanning administrative areas of Malaysia and Indonesia.
+The data below come from North Bornean languages, a grouping under Malayo-Polynesian, mainly spoken on the northern parts of Borneo, spanning administrative areas of Malaysia and Indonesia.